 Release Date: July 24, 2017

-We've added a lot of new value to Team Foundation Server 2017 Update 2.
+We have added a lot of new value to Team Foundation Server 2017 Update 2.
 Some of the highlights include:

 - Work items now have icons associated with each work item type.